 The priority of our day should always be God and His word.
 When we put Him first, He will work everything else out.
 Matthew 8:28 says “Seek ye first the kingdom of God and His righteousness and all these things shall be added unto you.”
 Our day should always begin with the LORD.
 Everybody’s situation is different, but I don’t generally study the bible, memorize scripture, or meditate on scripture first thing in the morning.
 I have a lot on my mind, thinking about everything I have to do that day so I am too distracted to concentrate on something I really need to sit and think about.
 I have tried and for me, it’s not the best time for that.
 Having said that, I always want to be in God’s word before I do anything else, so I read the Psalms and Proverbs.
 I have a method where I can read through the entire book of Psalms and the entire book of Proverbs every month.
 Refer to my blog post from August 2017 called “Psalms and Proverbs”.

 I believe another area that we should be disciplined in is our eating.
 We should eat as healthy as possible in order to have the feeling of wellness and energy so that we can accomplish all we have to do in a day.
 It’s a different time than when I was growing up.
 It seems that everyone is stressed out, almost everyone has to go out to work, we’re juggling taking care of the house, paying the bills, raising children, homeschooling, serving in the church, going to school or helping the kids with their homework.
-Some have added responsibilities like caring for children with special needs, children with health issues, ailing parents or grandparents.
+Some have additional responsibilities such as caring for children with special needs, children with health issues, ailing parents or grandparents.
 All these tasks take a toll on us.
 We need to keep ourselves strong and fit, spiritually and physically.

 As far as doing a little bit of cleansing of our bodies, a great and easy way to start each day is by drinking a tall glass of fresh, detox water.
 There are many variations, but my favorite is water with lemon, cucumbers, ginger, and mint.
 This combination is rich in nutrients including anti-inflammatories, vitamin C, magnesium, and fiber.
 It helps with digestion, lowers cholesterol and burns fat (I am not making any claims here about attaining a flat belly; I drink this every day and I still do not have a flat stomach).
 After doing this for a while, I definitely feel more energy during the day.